Business

 Sullivan: I can’t say I miss the trading floor because I had a lot of it.
 I was there for almost 10 years.
 I was an options market maker in the SPY and SPX options pits in the CBOE.

 It was great for being young.
 Looking back, if I had to do that now, I don’t know how I would keep the energy and the attention.
-I was there during the financial crisis so it was a boom time for that business because of the liquidity and the risk that people were trying to get out of was really good for the market-making industry.
+I was there during the financial crisis, so it was a boom time for that business because the liquidity and the risk that people were trying to get out of were really good for the market-making industry.

 More Business